tuannkhoi/tuannkhoi.github.io/blog/2022-05-30-dont-rush/index.md

 [Comic link](https://abstrusegoose.com/249)

-Joking aside, I used to give myself unrealistic deadlines for leaning stuff.
+Joking aside, I used to give myself unrealistic deadlines for learning stuff.
 Needless to say, that didn't work out really well.
 Here is a list (if I can find more) of resources related to why you should take your time:

 - [Teach Yourself Programming in Ten Years - Peter Norvig](http://norvig.com/21-days.html)